-Q: Can my child receive care from an emergency child care facility?
+Q: Can my child receive care from an Emergency Child Care (ECC) facility?

 Yes, essential workers should still be given priority but as Oregon reopens other families will need care to return to work.
 Providers have flexibility to serve more families with the phased reopening.